AroojArif12143/A-PDF-Feature-Extraction-Tool/README.md

 5. Rotating single and all pages
 6. Removing images

-📂You can find the following features extracted in notebook 1:
+1️⃣📂You can find the following features extracted in notebook 1:
 Author name in case of a research article
 Title
 Creator name